The most important battle never fought

 Amalickiah and Satan: no longer in the war to fight

-If Lehonti were smart, he would have told Amalickiah, “There will be no negotiations.
-We are ‘fixed in our minds with a determined resolution.’
-Step foot on my mountain and you’re dead.”
-Sure, Lehonti turned him down a few times.
-But like a good timeshare salesman, Amalickiah knew every “no” just means “It’s not appealing enough yet.”
-Finally, Amalickiah made the irresistible pitch: “Don’t bother coming down– I’m coming up to you.
-Go ahead, bring your guards to the meeting.”
+If Lehonti were smart, he would have told Amalickiah, "There will be no negotiations.
+We are 'fixed in our minds with a determined resolution.'
+Step foot on my mountain and you're dead."
+And at first, Lehonti did just that.
+Each time Amalickiah tried to arrange a meeting, Lehonti turned him down.
+But like a good timeshare salesman, Amalickiah knew every "no" just means "Your offer is not appealing enough yet."
+Finally, Amalickiah made the irresistible pitch: "Don't bother coming down– I'm coming up to you.
+And by the way, feel free to bring your guards to the meeting."

 What an opportunity for Lehonti!
-The evil defected Nephite who wants to plunge Lehonti’s people into another failed war for his own personal gain is coming right up to the rebel camp with little to no protection!
-This is his chance to wipe a major evil off the face of the earth:
+The evil defected Nephite who wants to plunge Lehonti's people into another failed war for his own personal gain was coming right up to the rebel camp with little or no protection!
+This was Lehonti's chance to wipe a major evil off the face of the earth:

-Amalickiah’s original plan was to coerce the Lamanites into falling under his command.
-But that was no longer possible, so he changed his approach.
-While Lehonti’s people still expected coercion and force, he had moved on to flattery.
+Remember, Amalickiah's original plan was to coerce the Lamanites into falling under his command.
+But since that was no longer possible, he changed his approach.
+While Lehonti's people still expected coercion and force, Alamlickiah had moved on to flattery.

-Satan, too, originally gunned for coercion.
-Take away our agency, rob God of His throne, and put himself in charge.
+Satan, too, originally tried coercion in his quest for dominion and rule.
+He tried to take away our agency, rob God of His throne, and put himself in charge.
 But that is no longer an option.
-So he too has changed his approach to flattery and too-good-to-be-true “deals” and smiling eyes.
-As Elder Andersen cautioned in the same talk referenced earlier, “Beware of the evil behind the smiling eyes.”
-And like Amalickiah’s ascent almost all the way to Lehonti’s camp, Satan is willing to compromise 99% of the way to get to a point where we are willing to listen.
+So, like his servant Amalickiah, Satan also has changed his approach from coercion to flattery and bargains.
+As Elder Andersen cautioned in the same talk referenced earlier, "Beware of the evil behind the smiling eyes."
+Just like Amalickiah was willing to come almost all the way to Lehonti's camp, Satan is willing to compromise 99% of the way to get to a point where we are willing to listen to him.